 Key Learning Points for the Mini-Lecture: Options Contracts

-While watching the Mini-Lecture, keep in mind the following key points and questions regarding Energy Risk Hedging Using Options Contracts:
+While watching the following Mini-Lecture (16:13 minutes), keep in mind the following key points and questions regarding Energy Risk Hedging Using Options Contracts:

 - Options give the Buyer the right but not the obligation to buy or sell financial energy contracts at some point in time in the future at a set volume and price.
 They are traded on both the Exchange and over-the-counter markets.

 - They are much cheaper than outright contracts or Swaps in that premiums usually represent only a fraction of the face value of the underlying contracts.